-I hope you milk producers will recognize that fact in considering any legislation designed to strengthen our general economy, whether it relates directly to dairying or not.
+I hope you as farmers will recognize that fact in considering any legislation designed to strengthen our general economy, whether it relates directly to agriculture or not.

-We need the vision to recognize and develop untapped American markets for our farm products.
+We need the vision to recognize and develop untapped

+American markets for our farm products.